Ronald Noble

-Ronald Kenneth "Ron" Noble (born September 24, 1956) is an American law enforcement officer who served as the secretary-general of the International Criminal Police Organization (Interpol) from 2000 to 2014.
+Ronald K. Noble (born September 24, 1956) is an American law enforcement officer who served as the secretary-general of the International Criminal Police Organization (Interpol) from 2000 to 2014.
 He was the organization's first American and youngest secretary-general at the time of his appointment.
 Noble previously worked as a public servant in various U.S. government agencies, including the District Court for the Eastern District of Pennsylvania, the Department of Justice and the Treasury.

-Life and career

 Early life and education

 Noble was born in Fort Dix, a United States Army post south-east of Trenton, New Jersey, to an African-American father and a German mother.
 He was raised in nearby Jobstown, where his father worked as a janitor after serving as a master sergeant in the army.
 Noble attended Northern Burlington County Regional High School before graduating from the University of New Hampshire in 1979 with a bachelor's degree in economics and business administration.
 He later attended Stanford Law School, serving as an editor on the Stanford Law Review and graduating cum laude in 1982.